Bevia/InheritanceAndComposition/README.md

 # InheritanceAndComposition
 JAVA: Usage of Inheritance and Composition.

- /**
-                So we know that a Jet Plane has several components (among many other, but 3 for the sake of simplicity):
+a Jet Plane has several components (among many other, but 3 for the sake of simplicity):
 1)a Jet Engine which contains (has-a) a Combustion Chamber (as a component) 2)a Retracting Landing Gear
 3)and a Weather Radar Scanner

 Now lets build a Jet Plane with all these components:
-         */

         /*
         This is what we have:
          */